-The Royal Society of Biology is a single unified voice for biology: advising Government and influencing policy; advancing education and professional development; supporting our members; and engaging and encouraging public interest in the life sciences.
-With more than 18,000 individual members and over 100 member organisations, the Society represents a significant and diverse membership including students, practising scientists, industry leaders, academics and interested non-professionals.
+The Royal Society of Biology (RSB) is a single unified voice for biology in the United Kingdom: advising the UK Government and influencing policy; advancing education and professional development; supporting our members; and engaging and encouraging public interest in the life sciences.
+With more than 18,000 individual members, almost 2,000 of which are from outside the UK, and over 100 member organisations, the Society represents a significant and diverse membership including students, practising scientists, industry leaders, academics and interested non-professionals.